-Planning, Design and Construction Doctorate Program
+Director, Planning, Design and Construction Doctorate Program

-- Construction Management.
+- Construction management (CM)

-- Urban and Regional Planning.
+- Urban and regional planning (URP)

-Contact Mark Wilson, doctorate program director, for academic, research and program-related inquiries.
+Please contact the Ph.D.
+Program Director for academic, research and program-related inquiries.

-For application, admission and administrative inquiries.
+Please contact the Graduate Program Coordinator for application, admission and administrative inquiries.